While more and more people stayed home, and fewer cars were on the road, the number of car accident fatalities was higher across the United States.

 Seeking Legal Assistance

-The Hoffmann Law Firm team has over 20 years of experience protecting the rights of injury victims and those who have lost a loved one in a car accident.
+The Hoffmann Law Firm team has 25 years of experience protecting the rights of injury victims and those who have lost a loved one in a car accident.

 In the case of a fatality or personal injury due to another party’s negligence, we can help recover costs related to any medical care, funeral or burials, loss of income, pain and suffering, and loss of future earnings.
 The spouse of the injured or deceased can also file for loss of consortium, demonstrating the emotional distress and pain caused by the accident and its impact on the relationship.